o3de/o3de.org/content/docs/contributing/to-docs/style-guide/shortcodes.md

 ### Tip

 Use `{{</* tip */>}}` to draw attention to a shortcut or best practice.
-While the information should contain practical advice, it should _not_ be essential or critical information needed to complete a step or use a feature.
+While the information should contain practical advice that's relevant to the preceding content, it should _not_ contain information that's essential or critical to completing a step or using a feature.

 For example: